-The earliest documented record of this species comes from 28 October 1875, when a specimen was collected at what is now Huguenot Memorial Park and sent to the Cincinnati Society of Natural History for their collection (Grimes, 1943).
+The earliest documented record of Reddish Egret comes from 28 October 1875, when a specimen was collected at what is now Huguenot Memorial Park and sent to the Cincinnati Society of Natural History for their collection (Grimes, 1943).
 Another ancient specimen came from 27 June 1884.

 Cattle Egret Bubulcus ibis

-It is difficult today to imagine that this species is still a relatively recently established one, and the earliest arrival date in Duval County is unknown.
+It is difficult today to imagine that this species is still a relatively recently established one, although the earliest arrival date in Duval County is unknown.
 However, in 1966 Grimes noted a count of 386 Cattle Egrets and indicated they were the most abundant heron in the area for the previous three to four years (Cunningham, 1966).
-They first appeared on the CBC in 1958, then again in 1964; they did not become regular on the annual count until 1972.
+They first appeared on the Christmas Bird Count in 1958, then again in 1964; they did not become regular on the annual count until 1972.

-Cattle Egret are still abundant in fields, pastures, and medians along most of our highways.
+Cattle Egret are a widespread breeding species in the county, and can be abundant in fields, pastures, and medians along most of our highways.
 M&M Dairy or the Lem Turner spray fields are your best bets if you absolutely need to see one.

 Green Heron Butorides virescens

 Green Herons are year-round residents but can be difficult to find in the winter months.
-There is usually a couple hanging around the three ponds at Reddie Point Preserve or along the paved loop trail at Blue Cypress Park.
-In summer they can be found around the entrance to Huguenot Memorial Park more often than not.
+There is usually one or two hanging around the three ponds at Reddie Point Preserve or along the paved loop trail at Blue Cypress Park.
+In summer they can often be found around the entrance to Huguenot Memorial Park or further up the road at Spoonbill Pond.